-Premises licences are subject to the requirements set-out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions which are detailed in regulations issued by the Secretary of State.
+Premises licences are subject to the requirements set out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions, which are detailed in regulations issued by the Secretary of State.
 Licensing authorities are able to exclude default conditions and also attach others, where it is believed to be appropriate.

-2. Decision-making
+2. Decision Making

-The Licensing Authority is required by the Act, in making decisions about premises licences, to permit the use of premises for gambling in so far as it thinks it is:
+This licensing authority is aware that in making decisions about premises licences it shall aim to permit the use of premises for gambling as set out in s.153 of the Act, in so far as it thinks it:

-- in accordance with any relevant code of practice issued by the Gambling Commission; - in accordance with any relevant guidance issued by the Gambling Commission; - reasonably consistent with the licensing objectives; and - in accordance with this licensing policy.
+in accordance with any relevant code of practice issued by the Gambling Commission;

+- in accordance with any relevant guidance issued by the Gambling Commission; - reasonably consistent with the licensing objectives; and - in accordance with this licensing policy.

-It is appreciated that as per the Gambling Commission's Guidance to Licensing Authorities "moral objections to gambling are not a valid reason to reject applications for premises licences" (except as regards any 'no casino resolution' - see section on Casinos) and also that unmet demand is not a criterion for a licensing authority.
+In accordance with the Gambling Commission's Guidance to Licensing Authorities "moral objections to gambling are not a valid reason to reject applications for premises licences" (except as regards any 'no casino resolution' - see section on Casinos), also that unmet demand is not a criterion for a licensing authority.